Parisson/TimeSide/README.rst

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-See LICENSE for more details.
+Read the LICENSE.txt file for more details.